-The Molly Marie Prospect is a once-in-a-lifetime discovery.
-Likewise, an opportunity to share in developing a property of this quality will never come again.
+The Molly Marie Prospect is a once-in-a-lifetime discovery, and an opportunity to share in developing a property of this quality will never come again.

 - Because it has been proven within that the district was mined by the Spanish and later the Mexicans, the IOCG deposit is automatically exceptionally gold rich.
 The Spanish would have been interested in nothing else.
 This type of deposit is exceedingly rare, and is highly sought by even the largest gold mining companies.

 It is foreseen that the Prospect will be mined by shallow underground means, less than 500 feet below the surface at first.
 Like Goldfield, the best bonanza supergene gold ore at the Prospect is within 100 feet of the surface, and some has been removed as indicated by seismic survey.
 However, much supergene ore may remain under basalt and at the bottom of filled-in pits where it was missed by Spanish and Mexican miners.
 At the Mormon Stope, high Au grade continued to a depth of 400 feet, and the same would be expected at the Prospect, but in magnitudes-greater volume.

-The expected bonanza grade and high-grade ore could be shipped off-site initially, or possibly during the entire life-cycle of the gold ore.
+The expected bonanza grade and high-grade ore could be shipped off-site initially, or possibly during the entire life-cycle of the mine.
 High-grade ore would make this possible.
 Development waste would be used for backfill, so there would be no permanent waste dumps.

-Two high voltage power lines already cross the Prospect (which may have helped the VMS deposits avoid discovery), and it is about 600 yards from the west side of the property to a State Highway.
+Two high voltage power lines already cross the Prospect (which may have also helped the IOCG deposit avoid discovery), and it is about 600 yards from the west side of the property to a State Highway.

 There is a great amount of information about the property that has not been included within; please contact me for further details.